lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 31.7 Setup Must Not Create Duplicate Infrastructure

-Initialization should be deterministic and safe to run according to the lifecycle defined by the owning system.
+Initialization should be deterministic and safe to run according to the **lifecycle** defined by the owning system.
 Lily should not create duplicate remotes, duplicate folders, duplicate UI, duplicate bindables, or duplicate runtime containers because setup was called more than once.

-The system should either reuse the valid object it already owns or cleanly replace the old object according to the intended lifecycle.
+The system should either reuse the valid object it already owns or cleanly replace the old object according to the intended **lifecycle**.

-### Preferred pattern
+### **Preferred pattern**

 ```lua
 local foo = parent:FindFirstChild("Foo")